payola/Payola/README.md

 <a name="squeryl-repositories"></a>
 #### Package cz.payola.data.squeryl.repositories

-Repositories provide persistence and fetching of entities (entities must extend `Entity` trait in the [squeryl](#squeryl) package.
+Repositories provide entity persistence and fetching (entities must extend `Entity` trait in the [squeryl](#squeryl) package.
 The API for repositories is defined in trait `DataContextComponent` in [data](#data) package.
 The API is a set of traits, their structure is shown in the next picture:

 ![Data layer repositories](https://raw.github.com/siroky/Payola/develop/docs/img/data_repositories.png)